UnitaNetwork/document/en/Canal-Cross-Chain/README.md

 Currently most decentralized exchanges realize trading of tokens on the same blockchain, rather than cross-chain trading.
 It limits application scenarios of the decentralized exchange.
 This paper proposes a decentralized cryptocurrency exchange solution that enables cross-chain cryptocurrency trading.
 Here we only describe its basic idea and the design and development are still in process.

 We name this solution, **Canal**, because the canal realizes transportation and trading of goods among multiple cities.
-The original intention is that, after a user launches his own blockchain using the [One-Click Blockchain](https://chain.unita.network) service, he can use this solution to exchange his cryptocurrency with other blockchains, so as to facilitate cryptocurrency circulation.
+The original intention is that, after a user launches his own blockchain using the [One-click Blockchain](https://chain.unita.network) service, he can use this solution to exchange his cryptocurrency with other blockchains, so as to facilitate cryptocurrency circulation.

 # Related Works
 ## Decentralized Exchange